cityofasheville/react-starter-template/README.md

 ## To merge changes in this project into another project
 1. git fetch upstream
-1. git checkout master
-1. git merge upstream/master
+1. git merge upstream/master --strategy-option theirs